pkro/css_notes/readme.md

- # CSS Notes (randmom and on course "making sense of the border box model" by Morten Rand-Hendriksen on linkedin learning)
+ # CSS Notes (random and on course "making sense of the border box model" by Morten Rand-Hendriksen on linkedin learning)

 - Box model layout w/o flex or grid is basically one box on top of the next
 - em unit is typographically the size (w/h) of the uppercase M